2i2c-org/infrastructure/docs/howto/operate/move-hub.md

 Primarily used with GKE right now.

+1. SSH into **both** the target server and source server and then enable the `ubuntu` user on **both** servers with `sudo su ubuntu`.
+   This will ensure that the keys we are about to create will be assigned to the correct user.
-1. In the target NFS server, create a new ssh key-pair, with `ssh-keygen -f nfs-transfer-key`
+2. In the target NFS server, create a new ssh key-pair, with `ssh-keygen -f nfs-transfer-key`

-2. Copy the public key `nfs-transfer-key.pub` to the source NFS server's `/home/ubuntu/.ssh/authorized_keys`, so the target NFS server can `scp` from the source NFS server.
+3. Append the public key `nfs-transfer-key.pub` to the source NFS server's `/home/ubuntu/.ssh/authorized_keys` file, so the target NFS server can open SSH connections to the source NFS server.

-3. Copy the NFS home directories from the source NFS server to the target NFS server, making sure that the NFS exports locations match up appopriately.
+4. Copy the NFS home directories from the source NFS server to the target NFS server, making sure that the NFS exports locations match up appopriately.
 For example, if the source NFS server has home directories for each hub stored in `/export/home-01/homes`,